ibm-cloud-docs/app-configuration/ac-monitor.md

 | Sydney | Sydney |
 {: caption="Table 1.
 Deployment and monitoring regions" caption-side="bottom"}

-Before you can start using {{site.data.keyword.appconfig_short}} monitoring metrics, you must first opt in and [enable platform metrics](https://cloud.ibm.com/docs/monitoring?topic=monitoring-platform_metrics_enabling)
+Before you can start using {{site.data.keyword.appconfig_short}} monitoring metrics, you must first opt in and [enable platform metrics](https://cloud.ibm.com/docs/monitoring?topic=monitoring-platform_metrics_enabling){: external}.
 {: note}

 You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
 - To configure the {{site.data.keyword.mon_full_notm}} instance, you must turn on the platform metrics configuration setting.
 - If a monitoring instance in a region is already enabled to collect platform metrics, metrics from enabled-monitoring services are collected automatically and available for monitoring through this instance.
 For more information about enabled-monitoring services, see {{site.data.keyword.cloud}} services.

 To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.cloud_notm}} instance is provisioned.
 {: note}

 ## Viewing metrics
 {: #view-metrics}

 To monitor {{site.data.keyword.appconfig_short}} metrics, you must launch the {{site.data.keyword.mon_full_notm}} web UI instance that is enabled for platform metrics in the region where your {{site.data.keyword.appconfig_short}} instance is available.